 - Folate (Vitamin B9) is another vitamin that is important for brain health and good memory.

 - Vital for the development of the nervous system and insuring adequate amounts during pregnancy can prevent certain types of birth defects.

-- Folic acid, along with B12 and possibly B6, can decrease levels of homocysteine, which may prevent strokes and heart attacks and help memory as well.
+- Folic acid, along with B12 and possibly B6, can decrease levels of An amino acid used normally by the body in cellular metabolism and the manufacture of proteins., which may prevent strokes and heart attacks and help memory as well.

 Green Tea Polyphenols

 - Green Tea Polyphenols (GTP) have antioxidant and free radical scavenging activities.

 - Some studies have suggested that these compounds could have a neuroprotective effect and possibly even a treatment effect in PD.

 - The Chinese Ministry of Health and the Michael J. Fox Foundation, with the assistance of Dr. Caroline Tanner of the Parkinson’s Institute and Clinical Center, a Parkinson’s Foundation Center of Excellence in Sunnyvale, CA, conducted a study to evaluate GTPs ability to slow disease progression and its safety and tolerability in Early PD.
 After one year, there was no significant difference between those who took GTP or a placebo.
 There was a change noted in the total UPDRS score in the “delayed-start” group from 6 months (began GTP) to 12 months, suggesting there may be a slight benefit.
 However, additional research is needed particularly to understand the dose effect.
 Insomnia was slightly increased in the GTP group, suspect this is related to the caffeine content.

 Caution: Green tea products contain caffeine.
 Take this into consideration when using them.

 - Many drugs and environmental toxins are processed through the liver.
 Milk thistle has been used to treat disorders of the liver and gallbladder for at least 2,000 years.